NikoBoi12/Portfolio/README.md

 Taught by a professional in the industry with over 10+ years of experience

 ## Languages
-Lua, C#, Kivy, GDScript, SQL, Java, and Python
+Lua, LuaU, C#, Kivy, GDScript, SQL, Java, Python, CSS, HTML, and JavaScript

 ## 🤳 Connect with me: